College Football Playoff: Selection Committee

+The 2025–26 CFP selection committee members are:

 The committee members include one current athletic director from each of the five "major" conferences—ACC, Big Ten, Big 12, Pac-12, and SEC—also known as the Power Five conferences.
 Other members are former coaches, players, athletic directors, and administrators, plus a retired member of the media.
 The goal was for the panel to consist proportionally of current "Power Five" athletic directors, former coaches, and a third group of other voters, excluding current conference commissioners, coaches, and media members.
 During the selection process, organizers said they wanted the committee to be geographically balanced.
 Conference commissioners submitted lists totaling more than 100 names from which to select the final committee members.

 Past members

 The selection of Condoleezza Rice, a former U.S. Secretary of State and Stanford University provost, was met with some backlash within the sport and the media.
 Critics questioned her qualifications, citing gender and lack of football experience.